AnykeyNL/OCI-AutoScale/README.md

 The **AutoScaleALL** script: A single Auto Scaling script for all OCI resources that support scaling up/down and power on/off operations.

 # NEW
-- Added support for Digital Assistant and Analytics Cloud
+- Added support for Integration Service,Digital Assistant and Analytics Cloud
+- Each service with a Schedule is displayed, the value between [ ] show the current hour schedule

 # Supported services
 - Compute VMs: On/Off
 - Instance Pools: On/Off and Scaling (# of instances)
 - Database VMs: On/Off
 - Database Baremetal Servers: Scaling (# of CPUs)
-- Autonomous Database: On/Off and Scaling (# of CPUs)
+- Autonomous Databases: On/Off and Scaling (# of CPUs)
 - Oracle Digital Assistant: On/Off
-- Oracle Analytics Cloud: On/Off and Scaling (between 2 and8 and 10-12)
+- Oracle Analytics Cloud: On/Off and Scaling (between 2-8 oCPU and 10-12 oCPU)
+- Oracle Integration Service: On/Off

 # Features
 - Support for using the script with Instance Principle.
 Meaning you can run this script inside OCI and when configured properly, you do not need to provide any details or credentials.